 Daniel W. Rasmus, the author of Listening to the Future, is a strategist and industry analyst who helps clients put their future in context.
 Rasmus uses scenarios to analyze trends in society, technology, economics, the environment, and politics in order to discover implications used to develop and refine products, services and experiences.
+Rasmus is also an affiliate analyst with the Hivemind Network.

 His latest book, Management by Design, proposes an innovative new methodology for work experience design.
 Rasmus’s thoughts about the future of work have appeared recently in Chief Learning Officer Magazine, Talent Management, Government eLearning!, KMWorld, TabletPC.
 Rasmus has written several articles that created viral internet activity including 10 Lessons from Angry Birds That Can Make You a Better CIO, Ten Lessons You Can Learn About Innovation by Studying Lady Gaga and Management Maxims From Kim Kardashian.